PIMs and feed marketing: How the two can work together

-Doing this guarantees consistent product information across the board, including for your website, mobile POS, and product catalog (for which data is taken directly from PIM.)
+Doing this guarantees consistent product information across the board, including for your website, mobile POS, and product catalog (for which data is taken directly from your PIM.)

 - Example 2: Feed management & product content syndication (using WakeupData after product content is in PIM)

-On the other end of the spectrum, WakeupData allows PIM users to create enriched and customized product feeds for hundreds marketing channels.
+On the other end of the spectrum, WakeupData allows PIM users to create enriched and customized product feeds for hundreds of marketing channels.